Everett Klippert

 Klippert remained in prison until his release on July 21, 1971.
 He lived 25 more years before his death from kidney disease in 1996.

 In 2016 the government of Justin Trudeau indicated that it planned to recommend a formal posthumous pardon of Klippert's conviction.
 On November 18, 2020, an expungement order was issued by the Parole Board of Canada.

-In 2018, Klippert's life became the topic of the stage play Legislating Love: The Everett Klippert Story,by Calgary playwright Natalie Meisner.
+In 2018, Klippert's life became the topic of the stage play Legislating Love: The Everett Klippert Story, by Calgary playwright Natalie Meisner.

+In 2025 the Klippert case was designated a National Historic Event.